 Here’s why biennials are a savvy choice for your garden:

-Most biennials readily reseed themselves, so you won’t have to worry about spreading new seeds every two years.
+✓ Excellent self-seeders: Most biennials readily reseed themselves, so you won’t have to worry about spreading new seeds every two years.
 Biennials will die in their second fall, but new seeds will start growing the next spring.
-Just be conscious of potential cross-pollination: Vegetables in the next year may look and taste different from your original vegetables.
+Just be conscious of potential cross-pollination — next year’s harvest may look and taste different than your original vegetables.

 Cons of biennials

-A healthy garden should be composed of a majority of perennials, supplemented by a mix of biennials and annuals.
-Here’s why you shouldn’t solely grow biennials in your yard.
+A healthy garden should be composed mostly of perennials, supplemented by a mix of biennials and annuals.
+Here’s why you shouldn’t solely grow biennials in your yard:

-Some biennials may not survive their first winter, while others may bolt (experience their full life cycle in just one growing season), and still others may live longer than three years.
+✗ Unpredictable life cycles: Some biennials may not survive their first winter, while others may bolt (complete their full life cycle in the first growing season), and still others may live longer than three years.
 It can be disappointing when a plant fails to produce fruit or rushes through its growing season too quickly for you to harvest mature fruits.

 - Order a soil test through your local cooperative extension service to determine what types of soil amendments you should add to your garden for optimal soil health and plant growth.

-- Work a 2- to 4-inch layer of compost into the soil.
-This is best done in fall before the spring planting to give compost time to decompose and improve the soil.
+- Add a layer of compost (2 to 4 inches) into the soil.
+This is best done in the fall before the spring planting to give compost time to decompose and improve the soil.

-- Plant most biennials in early spring as soon as the soil is workable, to give the root system time to establish before the stress of the hot summer sun.
-Check your biennials’ specific planting needs before sowing: Some warmer-weather biennials like sweet William and dill should be planted in late spring to early summer, once the threat of frost has passed.
+- Plant most biennials in early spring as soon as the soil is workable to give the root system time to establish before summer.
+Check your biennials’ specific planting needs before sowing.
+Some warmer-weather biennials like sweet William and dill should be planted in late spring to early summer once the threat of frost has passed.

 - Fertilize seeds or young plants with a fertilizer that fits their specific nitrogen, phosphorus, and potassium (N-P-K) needs.
-For example, celery benefits from a high-potassium fertilizer (like 4-4-8) whereas collards and other leafy greens require high-nitrogen fertilizer (15-0-0) to enhance leaf production.
+For example, celery benefits from a high-potassium fertilizer (4-4-8), whereas collards and other leafy greens require a high-nitrogen fertilizer (15-0-0) to enhance leaf production.